objecthub/swift-lisppad-ios/LispPad/Resources/Documentation/Libraries/(lispkit core).md

 `load` reads a source file specified by _filename_ and executes it in the given _environment_.
 If no environment is specified, the current _interaction environment_ is used, which can be accessed via `(interaction-environment)`.
 Execution of the file consists of reading expressions and definitions from the file, compiling them, and evaluating them sequentially in the environment. `load` returns the result of evaluating the last expression or definition from the file.
 During compilation, the special form `source-directory` can be used to access the directory in which the executed file is located.

 It is an error if _filename_ is not a string.
-If _filename_ is not an absolute file path, LispKit will try to find the file in a predefined set of directories, such as the default libraries search path.
+If _filename_ is not an absolute file path, LispKit will try to find the file in a predefined set of directories, such as the default search path.
 If no file name suffix, also called _path extension_, is provided, the system will try to determine the right suffix.
 For instance, `(load "Prelude")` will find the prelude file, determine its suffix and load and execute the file.

+**(load-program _filename_)** &nbsp;&nbsp;&nbsp; <span style="float:right;text-align:rigth;">[procedure]</span>

+`load-program` reads a source file specified by _filename_ and executes it in a new empty _environment_.
+Execution of the file consists of reading expressions and definitions from the file, compiling them, and evaluating them sequentially. `load-program` returns the result of evaluating the last expression or definition from the file.

+It is an error if _filename_ is not a string.
+If _filename_ is not an absolute file path, LispKit will try to find the file in a predefined set of directories, such as the default search path.
+If no file name suffix is provided, the system will try to determine the right suffix.

 ## Syntax errors